RedHenDev/CodingClub/README.md

 ## This is the Coding Club's official webpage.

-We're currently in our third year :)
+We're currently in our fourth year :)